KBRQ: History

-102.5 was activated in 1959 as KHBR-FM.
+A construction permit for 102.3 in Hillsboro was issued in 1959, and KHBR-FM was officially licensed on June 30, 1960.
 The relatively low-powered station (3,200 watts ERP for most of its time as KHBR-FM) had its antenna side mounted on the KHBR (AM) tower on Country Club Road in Hillsboro.
-It operated as a simulcast of KHBR and continued the day format at night on 102.5.
-The station was spun off in 1983 to interests in Cleburne, Texas, becoming KJNE on September 14 of that year.
-The station raised power to 32,000 watts and operated with an emphasis on the Lake Whitney area.
-Eventually a CP was granted to relocate the station to a site roughly midway between city of Hillsboro and the desired target area of Waco.
-Power was raised to 100,000 watts and the height increased to 500 feet.
+It operated as a simulcast of KHBR and continued the day format at night.
+In 1961, the station shifted from 102.3 to 102.5.

-On February 1, 1994, the station changed its call sign to the current KBRQ.
+KHBR-FM was sold in 1983 to interests in Cleburne, Texas, becoming KJNE on September 14 of that year.
+The new KJNE signed on in March 1984, upgraded from 32,000 to 100,000 watts from a tower near the city of West to become fully competitive in the Waco market.
+The studios were moved to Waco, but to comply with regulations at the time, some of KJNE's programming would still originate from studios in the city of license, Hillsboro.

-KJNE went on air as a country station, and later changed to Classic Rock.
+On February 1, 1994, the station changed its call sign to the current KBRQ and switched to a Classic Rock format.

 KBRQ and KLFX out of Killeen share the same active rock programming and weekend shows.